We just reached 30,000 articles on this wiki! 🥳

 Sonic1gen Tv eggman.png

 A Robotnik monitor.
 It has been seen in the Computer Chronicles footage.
-Later used in Sonic 2, Sonic 3 & Knuckles, and Sonic Mania, where it will hurt Sonic; it would have presumably served the same function here.
+Later used in Sonic 2, Sonic 3 & Knuckles, and Sonic Mania, where it will hurt Sonic.
+However, according to Dean Sitton (one of the developers of the game), the Robotnik monitor was originally just going to be a destructible warning sign with no actual gameplay functionality.

 Sonic1gen Tv goggles.png

-An image of Sonic's unused goggles, leading some to believe it was originally a power-up.
+An image of Sonic's unused goggles.
+Originally believed to be a power-up, Dean Sitton confirmed that just like the Robotnik monitor, the Goggles monitor was also originally just going to be a destructible warning sign with no actual gameplay functionality.
 These become placeable objects in the 2013 remake's debug mode, and are also worn by Sonic during Tails', Mighty's, and Ray's Tornado plane segments in Sonic Mania.

 Sonic1Gen Statictv.png